PiotrMachowski/lovelace-xiaomi-vacuum-map-card/README.md

 | `service` | string | yes | - | Service that should be called in a given mode |
 | `service_data` | object | no | - | Data that should be passed to service call |

-It is possible to use several placeholders in `service_data` section.
+It is possible to use several built-in placeholders in `service_data` section.
 They will be replaced by:
  - `[[entity_id]]`: `entity_id` defined in preset's config
  - `[[selection]]`: selection made on the map (zone, point or path)
  - `[[selection_size]]`: number of selections made on the map